• Skip to primary navigation

 Can dogs eat eggshells?

-If you’re looking for a way to give your pup a boost of minerals, feeding them eggshells is a great option.
+If you’re looking for a way to boost your pup’s minerals, feeding them eggshells is a great option.
 But before you do, it’s always best to consult your veterinarian to ensure it won’t interfere with your dog’s digestive health.

 Shells are rich in nutrients that can be very beneficial for your dog.
 They help with development, immune function, metabolism, and growth.
 Consider grinding the shells into powder before adding them to your dog’s food.